 Arriving into Rotterdam

-The P&O ferry docks into Rotterdam at 9am on a weekend day, and 8am during the week.
+The P and O ferry docks into Rotterdam at 9am on a weekend day, and 8am during the week.
 As we docked on a Saturday morning, it was 9:30am once we had cleared passport control.

 There are many coaches lined up outside the ferry terminal, 2 for Rotterdam and around 6 for Amsterdam (you can see which excursion is the more popular!)
 The coach leaves for Amsterdam at 10am and takes 1 hour to arrive.
 We were dropped at Amsterdam central - the transport hub of the city.